8 Fantastic Benefits of Traveling Alone Plus the Best Tips to Stay Safe

 Some of us struggle to spend time with ourselves.
 We feel awkward being alone, refusing to go to a cafe or eat at a restaurant by ourselves.

 When traveling alone, we need to get over it.
-We’re forced to push past the uncomfortable feelings.
+We’re forced to push past the uncomfortable feelings to a place where we can experience growth.

 In doing so, we learn to enjoy our own company.
 We learn to trust and love ourselves